OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 to perform these specific tasks instead.

-Much like how Vim uses the modal style instead of the traditional emacs style, actions in Vim break away from traditional editting paradigms.
+Much like how Vim uses the modal style instead of the traditional emacs style, actions in Vim break away from traditional editing paradigms.
 In Vim, actions are closer to sentences than discrete commands.
 This style takes a while to get used to however it changes the way you think about manipulating text and greatly reduces the amount of effort required to make substantial changes.